Astron/Astron/doc/style-guide/cxx-style.md

 Source files should end with a newline.
 Short conditional statements may be written on one line if this enhances readability.
 When declaring nested namespaces, put each namespace on its own line.
+If statements should be broken before the logical operator.

 ## Naming